vrzim5/recipe-book/mains/vegetarian-lasagna.md

 6. **Serve:**
    - Let the lasagna cool for 10-15 minutes before slicing.
    - Garnish with fresh basil leaves if desired.
-   - Serve warm and DO NOT ENJOY
+   - Serve warm and enjoy